SRGSSR/srgletterbox-apple/docs/README.md

 ## Demo project

 To test what the library is capable of, run the associated demo.
-Before running it, you should initialize the project by calling `make setup` from the main repository directory.
+Before running it, you should initialize the project by calling `make setup` (or `make public.setup` if you are not part of the SRG SSR organization) from the main repository directory.

 #### URL schemes (iOS)